jeremysutherland/jeremysutherland.github.io/pages/research.md

 Skills & Experience
 ------------------
-* PhD in bioinformatics (Expected Graduation: Early 2023)
+* PhD in bioinformatics and Genomics from Penn State University
-* Proficient programming skills (e.g., Python, R, UNIX/bash)
+* Proficient programming skills in Python, R, and UNIX/bash environments
 * Demonstrated experience in modeling and analysis of genomic and microbial sequence data
 * Excellent knowledge of biological/statistical data analysis methods
 * Familiarity with Linux/Unix command line and high-performance computing environments